New Financial Scam Involving the Child Tax Credit

-Many of our customers use an F&M Bank Debit Card on a daily basis.
+Many of our clients use an F&M Bank Debit Card on a daily basis.
 And why not?
 It’s quick, easy and secure.
 To enhance that security even more:

 - Sign up for alerts.
 F&M Bank has created a variety of email or text alerts that can signal unusual behavior (going over a financial limit, for example) on the account that’s linked to your debit card.

 - Take time to sign.
 It’s cheaper for merchants if you enter your PIN, which is why card terminals bring up the PIN page as a default.
 But selecting “credit” and then signing for a debit purchase not only protects you from data thieves, but activates Mastercard’s zero-liability promise.